AraMambreyan/Improved-Dense-Trajectories/README.md

 In this mode, a Fisher Vector encoding is applied.
 For each descriptor (HOG/HOF/MBH), a separate *csv* file will be outputted in the `features` directory.
 Each row of the *csv* file is the Fisher Vector of one video from the `data` directory.
+An example video is provided in the `data` directory along with *csv* files in the `features` directory.

 You can disable the descriptors that you don't want to run by assigning a `False` value to the accompanying variables at the top of the `run_idt.py` script.
 For instance, the below will